 The Hills Have Eyes II (1984) is available now on blu-ray.

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 The Hills Have Eyes II (1984) Trailer

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s the The Hills Have Eyes 2 Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That just about concludes The Hills Have Eyes II blu-ray review, avoid this blu-ray version if you can.
+If you have any thoughts on this film you can leave them in the comment section below:

 Summary: The Hills Have Eyes II (1984) Blu-ray Review

 Movie title: The Hills Have Eyes II (1984)

 Director(s): Wes Craven

 Actor(s): Tamara Stafford, Kevin Spirtas, John Bloom, Colleen Riley, Michael Berryman